Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 Several CPAs can be combined using a \emph{Composite CPA}~\cite{CPA} to achieve synergy.
-The abstract states of the Composite CPA are tuples of one abstract state from each component CPA and the operators of the Composite CPA delegate to the component CPAs' operators accordingly.
+The abstract states of the Composite CPA are tuples of one abstract state from each component CPA and the operators of the Composite CPA can delegate to the component CPAs' operators accordingly.
+We also use the \emph{ARG CPA}~$\argcpa$ to store the predecessor-successor relationship between abstract states to track the \emph{abstract reachability graph}~(ARG).